 The Roost was such a delightful stay.
 It felt SO homey and cozy.
 We had the Fern suite.
 I felt it was equipped with everything we needed— a small kitchenette area, full-length mirror, Roku for the TV, and the comfiest bed ever!
 Seriously, when we went to our next hotel, I was totally dreaming of this bed and missing it.

 The Roost also has the most amazing common areas.
-Kick back and read a book in a rocking chair outside, grab a coffee and bite at Eat Drink Love, or get yourself a craft cocktail at The Wilbur— The Roost’s very own speakeasy!
+Kick back and read a book in a rocking chair outside or get yourself a craft cocktail at The Wilbur— The Roost’s very own speakeasy!
 More on that below 😉

 Did you know about this cute coastal gem in Mississippi?
 As always, if you check out any of these spots use #guidedbydestiny on your pics to be featured on my Instagram!